So many typefaces. So little time.

 Hey!
 Wait a sec!
 You can’t just put any old two typefaces together!

 This has been said many times.
 If you feel that strongly about it, this is not the book for you.
 However, your audience will be viewing your work primarily from an aesthetic point of view.
 This book makes no attempt to assert nor expound on any philosophical platitudes about the deeper meaning of typography.
 That is the rightful subject of other tomes.
-The Big Book of Font Combinations does the best job it can with the typefaces it is intentionally delimited to.
+The BBOFC does the best job it can with the typefaces it is intentionally delimited to.
 To that end, this book celebrates the fun of getting inspired, and the beauty of getting decent design work finished, which is what most of us want.

 What principles did you use to create the all this?

 In general, the method I used was to first look for a basic relationship between the x-heights of each typeface.
 Secondary attention was paid to glyph width.
 Tertiary attention was then paid to peculiar chemistries between individual fonts which was usually a bold font as a header copy from one typeface and a regular weight font for body copy from another typeface.
-That said, if I found something interesting, I tossed the method out the door.
+That said, if I found particular ideas interesting, I tossed the method out the door.
 One thing is for sure that you’ll notice as you flip through the book: not all pairings are created equal!